voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Which ERB template to use.
-Default: python/gunicorn.erb

 Default value: 'python/gunicorn.erb'